 Everything you could possibly want to know, for better or for worse, is only a few clicks away.
 The internet has changed the rules of the game.
 We can now watch films on demand, read books on demand, listen to radio programmes and podcasts on demand.

 We need to embrace a new philosophy of learning on demand.

 The children in this photograph are so poor they don’t even have a classroom.
 But don’t let your prejudices mislead you.
 What you are seeing is innovative.
 Which is not to say new: some of the ideas you see implemented in this photograpgh are almost a century old.

 John Dewey, Jean Piaget and Lev Vygotsky, among others, developed the concept of children learning from one another and learning by doing.
 Some exceptional schools and individuals have, through the years, succesfully implemented these ideas, but most have continued with teacher-centred strategies as they have found this philosophy difficult to implement in reality.

 The internet – with its social networking and communication – provides us with a way to evolve teaching and learning to a level that better matches our 21st century students’ needs as well as their expectations – although it may be pretty standard for you, you can understand that a child born in the year 2000 might consider writing a letter a bit old-fashioned.

 By putting the children first, we can then begin to imagine a new pedagogy in which teaching and learning are upside-down, focusing on the needs of the children, rather than those of the adults tasked with their schooling.

 A child’s imagination is boundless.
 Just for a moment, put yourself in the shoes of a child and imagine.
 Imagine new possibilities.

-And while you’re at it, keep reminding yourself that your job is not to teach, but rather to ensure learning happens.
+And while you’re at it, keep reminding yourself that your job is not just to teach, but also to ensure learning happens.